wuxin4692/chutes-miner-china/README.md

 My idea is to minimize changes to the source code as much as possible and use additional software to enable it to run in China's network environment.

+To distinguish it from the official documentation, the parts I added will be written in **bold font** at the end of each paragraph.
 ## 📋 Table of Contents

 - [TL;DR](#%EF%B8%8F-tldr)